Summary of generation 8

 My first job had been a major disappointment, and also my second clear miscalculation.
 I soon realised that my original aspirations were unrealistic, and ended up stuck in an uninspiring job in a generic law firm, spending most of my time examining old records in the archives.

-It was boring and frustrating, but it made also me feel like I was wasting my time.
+It was boring and frustrating, and it also made me feel like I was wasting my time.
 How could I help the environment from such a position?
 Did it mean I wasn't good enough for what I aspired for?
-Nowadays, I would just say I used to have unrealistic expectations about how life is as a lawyer.
+Nowadays, I would just say I used to have unrealistic expectations about how life as a lawyer is.

 Needless to say, Juno was at least as busy as I was with her new job.